Tristan Borges

-Tristan Daniel Borges (born 26 August 1998) is a Canadian professional soccer player who plays as a midfielder for Canadian club Forge FC.
+Tristan Daniel Borges (born August 26, 1998) is a Canadian professional soccer player who plays as a midfielder for Canadian Premier League club Forge FC.

 Early life

 Borges began playing youth soccer with Vaughan SC, later moving on to Kleinburg-Nobleton SC followed by West Toronto SC.
 In 2015, he joined the Toronto FC Academy.
 He is of Portuguese descent and holds a European passport.

 Playing career

 Semi-professional and U21

 In 2015, he played in League1 Ontario with Toronto FC III.
 He scored his first goal on July 4 against ANB Futbol.
 Over the course of the season, he scored six goals.

 From early 2016 until summer 2018, Borges was a member of the youth academy of Dutch Eredivisie club SC Heerenveen where he played for the U21 team.

 After leaving Heerenveen in summer 2018, Borges returned to Canada and signed with League1 Ontario side Sigma FC in September of that year.